Monthly Archives: January 2023

 “Hope is the Thing with Feathers…”

-Today, despite my intention to write about parsley sprouting in my garden, and since a hopeful feather was on my mind, it seemed more appropriate to learn about Dickinson and her poem.
+Today, since a hopeful feather was on my mind, it seemed appropriate to learn about Dickinson and her poem.

-For no good reason, I have not had a good opinion of Emily Dickinson’s work.
-Apparently, I confuse her with Edna St. Vincent Millay, whom my mother loved.
-My mother tried to emulate Millay’s style in her own poetry- poetry that I found depressing and sometimes disturbing.
-Therefore, having read little of Millay’s work, I made an uneducated decision that it was also depressing and disturbing, which opinion I then mistakenly carried over to Dickinson.
+For many years, I have not had a good opinion of Emily Dickinson’s work.
+Apparently, I have confused her with Edna St. Vincent Millay, whom my mother loved.
+My mother tried to emulate Millay’s style in her own poetry writing- poetry that I found depressing and sometimes disturbing.
+Therefore, I made an uneducated decision that Millay’s, mistakenly Dickenson’s, word was also depressing and disturbing.

-After searching on the internet, I have found out that Emily Elizabeth Dickinson (1830-1886) lived mostly in solitude; her poetry reflected her fascination with nature, illness, dying and death, love, and religion; she wrote about 1800 poems, the vast majority of which were not published until after her death; and she loved her garden.
+So, after searching on the internet, I have found out that Emily Elizabeth Dickinson (1830-1886) lived mostly in solitude.
+Her poetry reflected her fascination with nature, illness, dying and death, love, and religion.
+She wrote about 1800 poems, the vast majority of which were not published until after her death, and, she loved her garden.
 She believed in tangible places of the mind and spirit, what she called the “undiscovered continent,” and in which she spent much time.
-She created an album of 424 pressed specimens of plants, known as “Dickinson’s Herbarium” (held at Harvard University’s Houghton Library, along with her writing desk, personal library, and an enormous collection of her manuscripts).
+She created an album of 424 pressed specimens of plants, known as “Dickinson’s Herbarium” (currently held at Harvard University’s Houghton Library, along with her writing desk, personal library, and an enormous collection of her manuscripts).
 Dickinson is known for her unique writing techniques and is considered one of the most important of American poets.

 Thank you, Emily Dickinson.